CharlesZhoulll/basic_socket/README.md

 ====
 Many tests are did to make sure the program runs well.
 Here we only generalize some of them:

-1.Input argument test
+1. Input argument test
 We use different input argument, change the order of arguments, and add more arguments to test if program crashes.

-2.Sending message test
+2. Sending message test
 We send server with messages that make no sense, to test what will the server do and how will client react.

-3.Receive message test
+3. Receive message test
 We overwrite the message receive from the server, to test what will client do when receive wrong message.

-4.Socket test
+4. Socket test
 We use different port, host address to test if the performance of socket.